ahmedTlijani/e-commerce-angular-app/README.md

-# e-comerce
+# E-comerce
-E-commerce application developed using angular and symfony frameworks
+(E-commerce application developed using angular and symfony frameworks)

+## The client app Using Angular framework